 activity - returning in a morose and dulled state the next morning.
 Wezi Tjaronda,

 concerned children had not committed any crimes and were not charged.
-But
+But City

-City Police spokesperson Marx Hipandwa said street children
+Police spokesperson Marx Hipandwa said street

-February alone, the kids committed seven crimes.
+and February alone, the kids committed seven crimes.
 Big Step's Mathew Rukoro said most kids were not criminals but some robbed

 people of their belongings in a bid to survive.
 Kakunawe Shinana,